-After supper on Christmas Eve, it is customary to set out a plate of provisions for the man of the hour — the red-suited gift bearer known to children throughout the United States as Santa Claus.
-For some reason, cookies are thought to be Santa’s preferred treat, along with a cold glass of milk to wash them down.
-It’s a widely accepted fact that Santa likes (maybe even loves) cookies, but let’s say for a moment that Santa isn’t always in the mood for chocolate chip.
-Instead, wouldn’t it be great to leave St. Nick something that not only fills his belly, but celebrates our local flavors?
-Santa does a lot of traveling and we imagine it might be easy to get Massachusetts confused with Mississippi if you’ve been criss-crossing the globe.
+Before bed on Christmas Eve, it is customary to set out a plate of provisions for the man of the hour — the red-suited gift bearer known as Santa Claus.
+Cookies and milk are the traditional treat because it’s a widely accepted fact that Santa likes (and maybe even loves) cookies, but let’s say for a moment that Santa’s tired of chocolate chip.
+What if you were to leave St. Nick a locally inspired snack instead?
 Here are some non-cookie alternative suggestions for what to leave for Santa in New England, state by state!

 In Maine, we bet Santa would love a big old chocolate whoopie pie, brimming with cream filling.
 While we’re sure he’d also love a glass of Moxie, milk seems a wiser choice for washing down all of those chocolate crumbs.

-In Vermont, Santa might switch to savory and hope for a plate of sharp cheddar cheese with crackers and (if he’s feeling bold) a glass of local hard cider.
+In Vermont, Santa might be craving something savory and hope for a plate of sharp cheddar cheese served with crisp crackers and a bottle (just one, Santa) of local hard cideror craft beer.